-Female dogs often get blamed for this problem, but their urine is no different than that of male dogs.2 When urine is concentrated in an area, lawn damage happens.
+Female dogs often get blamed when dog urine burns grass, but their urine is no different than that of male dogs.2 When concentrated urine collects in a single area, lawn damage happens — whether your dog is male or female.
 It's a lot like fertilizer burn.

-All dogs that squat to urinate, including females, puppies, elderly dogs, small dogs and some adult males, can harm grass when they urinate in one concentrated area.
+All dogs that squat to urinate, including females, puppies, elderly dogs, small dogs and some adult males, can burn grass when they urinate in one concentrated area.

-- Brown spots: The most severe cases of urine damage result in brown spots, which are areas of dead and dying grass.
-Lawns that are overly dry and already weak and stressed are especially susceptible to this type of damage.
-Whenever patches of brown grass begin to appear, water the area deeply and repeatedly to flush the urine salts out of the surrounding soil.
-Small areas of damage will fill in with the surrounding grass over time, but you can step in and speed up nature's repair.5 Remove the dead grass, and then repair the spot with Pennington One Step Complete.
-This all-in-one remedy combines drought-tolerant, water-conserving, premium Pennington Smart Seed grass seed, professional-grade fertilizer and natural wood mulch to grow beautiful, healthy grass where your brown spots were.
+The most severe cases of dog urine lawn damage result in brown spots, which are areas of dead and dying grass.
+Lawns that are overly dry or already weak and stressed are especially susceptible to this type of dog urine damage.
+Whenever patches of brown grass appear, water the area deeply and repeatedly to flush the urine salts out of the surrounding soil.
+Minor dog urine damage may fill in with the surrounding grass over time, but you don't have to wait on nature.

 Whenever you do lawn repairs, remember to keep your pet away from any area with new grass seed.
 You don't need to worry about your dog, but you do need to protect your future grass.
 New grass seed needs time to germinate and get established with strong healthy roots before it's ready for Fido to visit and play.
 A good rule of thumb is to let grass grow and mow it at least three to four times before you allow dog or people traffic.

-Dogs, especially puppies, have a lot of energy.
-They may dig for entertainment, to try and escape or to hunt prey, such as moles.3 It can take some time to train your dog to stop digging once they develop the habit, so intervene early — with attention, training and praise — to stop digging problems right away.
+Dogs, especially puppies, have a lot of energy that they often devote to digging.
+They may dig for entertainment, to try and escape, to hunt prey such as moles — or just out of boredom.
+It can take some time to train your dog to stop digging once they develop the habit, so intervene early — with attention, training and praise — to stop digging problems right away.

 - Fill holes with high-quality topsoil and gently compress the soil in the hole with your foot.
 Continue filling and compressing lightly until the solid soil surface is even with the surrounding area.
-Don't press too hard or you can create a pocket of compacted soil that inhibits healthy grass growth and may need aeration down the road.
+Don't press too hard or you can create a pocket of compacted soil that inhibits healthy grass growth and requires aeration down the road.

-- Ali Harivandi, "Lawns 'n' Dogs," University of California Cooperative Extension, 2007.
+- A. Harivandi, "Lawns 'n' Dogs," University of California Cooperative Extension, 2007.

-- "Dig This: How to Get Your Dog to Stop Digging," The Humane Society of the United States.
+- Dig This: How to Get Your Dog to Stop Digging," The Humane Society of the United States.